Seppli11/ZHAW-Summary/summaries/23HS/FLE 401/SMART Goals.md

 2. I will practice pronouncing a list of 10 phrases or words each week.
 I'll change words once their pronunciation is satisfactory.
 I'll record the list each week to track my progress over the semester.

+I will practice pronouncing a list of 10 words 5 times a week, in the morning, for a few minutes when I leave for classes in the morning